Please wait while the search results are loading...

 One of the biggest winners by far in today’s highly competitive automobile market has been Korea, where Hyundai, along with its brand Kia, have enjoyed soaring global sales.
 Consumers are attracted to their reasonable prices, excellent warranties and world class quality.
 The firm has worked its way into luxury vehicles at the top end of its lineup.

-There were roughly 286 million cars and light trucks in operation in the United States, as of 2023.
-Around the world, there are about 1.4 billion cars and light trucks on the road.
+There were roughly 292.3 million cars and light trucks in operation in the United States, as of 2024.
+Around the world, there were about 1.456 billion cars and light trucks on the road.

 Most major car makers are aggressively pushing their crossover vehicles, which are an excellent compromise in design between sedans and SUVs.
 They offer large passenger and cargo compartments, good visibility and reasonably good gas mileage.
 Crossovers are essentially replacing sedans and some vans as the new family car.
 Ford, for example, has phased out nearly all of its sedans in its U.S. market so that it can concentrate to a large extent on electric vehicles and its highly popular crossovers and pickup trucks.
 In sedans, Ford will offer only the upscale Lincoln sedans.

 Engineers are pushing technological changes in their larger cars and light trucks in order to enhance their fuel efficiency.
 An excellent example is the launch of the Ford F150 full-size pickup truck that relies on the use of aluminum body panels and advanced engine/transmission combinations to dramatically reduce weight and improve mileage.
 This truck has been selling in very large numbers in the U.S., as have the Chevy Silverado and Chrysler Ram full-size pickups.
-Automakers are now offering electric versions of their pickups, including a popular electric Ford F-150.
-Considering the popularity of such trucks, it isn’t surprising that even Tesla has announced its intention to launch an electric pickup.
-Ford hopes to have 40% to 50% of its global vehicle volume to be all-electric by 2030.
+Automakers are now offering electric versions of their pickups, including the electric version of the Ford F-150.
+Considering the popularity of such trucks, it isn’t surprising that even Tesla has launched its own electric pickup.
+Ford hoped to have 40% to 50% of its global vehicle volume to be all-electric by 2030.
+However, recent cutbacks in EV plant construction may reduce the goal.

-For future sales growth in electric vehicles, government incentives plus better batteries with longer driving ranges will be a big boost.
-The automobile industry is looking forward to the eventual development of advanced, long-range batteries at much lower cost.
+The European and North American automobile manufacturers are looking forward to the eventual development of advanced, long-range batteries at much lower cost.
 Technologies and costs are both improving dramatically.
 Many of the world’s top research organizations are working steadily on this challenge.
+Meanwhile, car makers in China have a huge advantage in their ability to obtain made-in-China batters at relatively low cost.

-Nonetheless, the electric vehicle (EV) market faced very significant challenges as of 2023-2024.
+Nonetheless, the electric vehicle (EV) market faced very significant challenges as of 2023-2024, and, as of 2024, U.S. car makers were dramatically cutting back on their plans to invest in EV plants.
+Other manufacturers, particularly Volvo, were reconsidering or backing away from their “all electric” fleet goals for the mid-term.
 EV sales represent a modest market share in most nations.
-Charging station networks are not well developed, and many potential buyers are concerned they will not be able to recharge when needed, particularly on long trips.
+In the U.S., charging station networks are not well developed, and many potential buyers are concerned they will not be able to recharge when needed, particularly on long trips.
 Batteries remain costly.
-EV sales are so small compared to the expenses involved in manufacturing EVs that some manufacturers, including Ford and Rivian, are estimated to have been losing from $10,000 to $30,000 on each EV sold.
+EV sales are very small compared to the expenses involved in manufacturing EVs.
+Ford’s “Model e” EV unit was operating at such a huge deficit that it lost the equivalent of about $130,000 for each of the electric vehicles it sold in the first quarter of 2024, and the equivalent of about $44,000 per EV in the second quarter.
 Tesla is faring better, with its substantial sales base, but its ability to earn a profit has largely hinged on the fees it earns by selling by selling “carbon offset credits” (nearly $2 billion in some years) to other car companies that do not meet emissions standards set by the State of California.
-Meanwhile, the world’s reliance on much of the EV supply chain coming from China, as well as controversy over the environmental challenges in mining and utilizing cobalt, nickel, manganese and other metals in batteries, pose other challenges to this sector.
+Meanwhile, the world’s reliance on much of the EV supply chain, especially batteries, coming from China, as well as controversy over the environmental challenges in mining and utilizing cobalt, nickel, manganese and other metals in batteries, pose other challenges to this sector.
 The bottom line is that it remains to be seen whether or not either governments’ goals or car manufacturers’ goals for EV production and market share can be met over the mid-term.

 Not to be overlooked are the vast changes taking place in automobile manufacturing plants.
 Flexible factories have reduced man-hours and cut costs per car, while offering a much wider range of choices for customization by consumers.
 The wide use of robotics, advanced factory software and lean inventory methods have completely revamped the modern car factory.
 Today, more than ever, car manufacturers and their suppliers are cooperating in the design and manufacture of new cars in ways that are revolutionizing the entire process.